Dev-Now/print-automation-service/README.md

 - Check if it converts/prints automatically
 - Press `Ctrl+C` to stop

-**Note:** Make sure pandoc is installed and accessible from your PATH before testing DOCX conversion.
+**Note:** Make sure Docker Desktop is running and the Gotenberg container is started before testing DOCX conversion.

 ### 6. Install as Windows Service